nchan0154/nicchan.me-legacy/_projects/steven-holl-architects.md

     - Git

 brief: |
-    Steven Holl Architects were happy with overall look and feel of their website, but the design wasn't optimized for mobile and had issues on larger screens.
+    Steven Holl Architects were happy with overall look and feel of their website, but the design wasn’t optimized for mobile and had issues on larger screens.
 The repetitive, procedural PHP backend hurt their search engine rankings and limited their ability to make changes without breaking the site. </p>
 solution: |
     I rewrote the site from the ground up, creating responsive mobile and tablet versions while maintaining the existing visual branding.
 I combed over every single detail, keeping key elements and making UI improvements to maximise legibility, functionality and performance.